runpod-workers/worker-template/README.md

 - **`src/handler.py`:** This is the core of your worker.
   - The `handler(event)` function is the entry point executed for each job.
   - The `event` dictionary contains the job input under the `"input"` key.
-  - Modify this function to load your models, process the input, and return the desired output.
+  - Modify this function to load your models, process the input and return the desired output.
   - Consider implementing model loading outside the handler (e.g., globally or in an initialization function) if models are large and reused across jobs.
 - **`requirements.txt`:** Add any Python libraries your worker needs to this file.
 These will be installed via `uv` when the Docker image is built.
 - **`Dockerfile`:**
   - This file defines the Docker image for your worker.
-  - It starts from a RunPod base image (`runpod/base`) which includes CUDA and common dependencies.
+  - It starts from a [RunPod base image (`runpod/base`)](https://github.com/runpod/containers/tree/main/official-templates/base) which includes CUDA, mulitple versions of python, uv, jupyter notebook and common dependencies.
   - It installs dependencies from `requirements.txt` using `uv`.
   - It copies your `src` directory into the image.
   - You might need to add system dependencies (`apt-get install ...`), environment variables (`ENV`), or other setup steps here if required by your specific application.